tauraamui/website/blog/lilly-devlog-1-qsort-macos-bug.md

 The V(lang) modules documentation has this note regarding this function:
 > `dice_coefficient` implements the Sørensen–Dice coefficient.
 It finds the similarity between two strings, and returns a coefficient between 0.0 (not similar) and 1.0 (exact match). [module documentation](https://modules.vlang.io/strings.html#dice_coefficient)

-Therefore the full name of the underlying algorithm the LE uses to compare one string of text with another is "Sørensen–Dice coefficient" (SDC).
+Therefore the full name of the underlying algorithm Lilly uses to compare one string of text with another is "Sørensen–Dice coefficient" (SDC).

 <details> <summary>Slightly off topic </summary>